Lockheed C-5 Galaxy: Into production

-Aircraft weight was closely controlled during design and development.
+The aircraft weight was closely controlled during design and development.
 At the time of the first flight, the weight was below the guaranteed weight, but by the time of the delivery of the 9th aircraft, had exceeded guarantees.
 In July 1969, during a fuselage upbending test, the wing failed at 128% of limit load, which is below the requirement that it sustain 150% of limit load.
 Changes were made to the wing, but during a test in July 1970, it failed at 125% of limit load.
 A passive load-reduction system, involving uprigged ailerons, was incorporated, but the maximum allowable payload was reduced from 220000 to 190000 lb.
 At the time it was predicted, with a 90% probability, that no more than 10% of the fleet of 79 airframes would reach their fatigue life of 19,000 hours without cracking of the wing.